Robust Training of Social Media Image Classification Models for Rapid Disaster Response

-We compared our results with recent and related previous state-of-the-art results, reported in Table \ref{tab:reported_results_in_literature}.
-However, it is not possible to have an end-to-end comparison for a few possible reasons: {\em(i)} different datasets and sizes -- see column second and third in Table \ref{tab:reported_results_in_literature}, {\em(ii)} different data splits (train/dev/test \textit{vs.} Cross Validation (CV) fold) even using same dataset -- see column \textit{Data Split} in the same Table, {\em(iii)} different evaluation measures such as weighted P/R/F1-measure (first two rows) \cite{multimodalbaseline2020} \textit{vs.} accuracy (3rd row) \cite{Mouzannar2018} \textit{vs.} CV fold (4th to 6th rows -- unspecified in \cite{agarwalcrisis} whether measures are macro, micro or weighted).
+We compared our results with recent and related state-of-the-art results, reported in Table \ref{tab:reported_results_in_literature}.
+However, it is not possible to have an end-to-end comparison for a few possible reasons: {\em(i)} different datasets and sizes -- see the second and third columns in Table \ref{tab:reported_results_in_literature}, {\em(ii)} different data splits (train/dev/test \textit{vs.} Cross Validation (CV) fold) even using same dataset -- see the \textit{Data Split} column in the same Table, {\em(iii)} different evaluation measures such as weighted P/R/F1-measure (first two rows) \cite{multimodalbaseline2020} \textit{vs.} accuracy (third row) \cite{Mouzannar2018} \textit{vs.} CV fold (fourth to sixth rows -- unspecified in \cite{agarwalcrisis} whether measures are macro, micro or weighted).

-Even if they are not exactly comparable, however, we observe that on informativeness and humanitarian tasks, previously reported results (weighted F1) are 0.832 and 0.763, respectively, using the CrisisMMD dataset \cite{multimodalbaseline2020}.
+Even if they are not exactly comparable, we observe that on informativeness and humanitarian tasks, previously reported results (weighted F1) are 0.832 and 0.763, respectively, using the CrisisMMD dataset \cite{multimodalbaseline2020}.
 The authors in \cite{Mouzannar2018} reported a test accuracy of $0.840\pm0.0172$ for six disaster types tasks using the DMD dataset with a five-fold cross-validation run.
 The study in \cite{agarwalcrisis} report an F1 of 0.820 for informativeness, 0.920 for infrastructure damage, and 0.940 for damage severity.
 In another study, using the CrisisMMD dataset, authors report weighted-F1 of 0.812 and 0.870 for informativeness and humanitarian tasks, respectively~\cite{abavisani2020multimodal}.
 They used a small subset of the whole CrisisMMD dataset in their study.
 From the Table \ref{tab:reported_results_in_literature} we observe that the F1 for informativeness task ranges from 0.812 to 0.832 across studies, for humanitarian task it varies from 0.763 to 0.870, and for damage severity it varies from 0.661 to 0.940.
 Compared to them our best results (weighted F1) for disaster types, informativeness, humanitarian and damage severity are 0.835, 0.876, 0.784, and 0.765, respectively, on the consolidated single task dataset.